 *Johann Heinrich von Thünen Institute (TI) on behalf of the German Federal Ministry of Food, Agriculture and Consumer Protection (BMEL) in cooperation with the University of Stuttgart as part of the study “Food Waste in Germany - Baseline 2015”, 2019.

-By introducing the Nutri-Score and other initiatives for more transparency, Dr. Oetker hopes to encourage customers to make conscious purchasing decisions and provide the best possible guidance in their food choices.
-We launched the Nutri-Score in Spain, the Netherlands, Portugal, Switzerland, Germany, France, Belgium, and Luxembourg.
-In accordance with the trademark statutes of Santé Publique, owner of the trademark rights and therefore licensor for the Nutri-Score, all Dr. Oetker brand products sold in these countries will be labeled accordingly within 24 months.
-This means that by the end of 2023 at the latest, the identifying label will appear on the front of the packaging of all our brand products in the respective markets.
-For countries that do not accept the Nutri-Score, a comparable label will be available in the future.
+With the introduction of Nutri-Score and other initiatives for more transparency, Dr. Oetker wants to promote conscious purchasing decisions by consumers and give them the best possible guidance when choosing their food.
+With the end of 2023 we have introduced Nutri-Score in Spain, the Netherlands, Portugal, Switzerland, Germany, France, Belgium and Luxembourg.
+As a result, the label can now be seen on the front of the packaging of all Dr. Oetker brand products that fall within the scope of Nutri-Score in those markets.
+For countries that do not accept Nutri-Score, a comparable label will be available in the future.

 Dr. Oetker uses various vegetable oils, which may come from different countries depending on availability.
 We source palm oil mainly from Indonesia and Malaysia.